New Jersey: Counties

+Municipalities

-For its overall population and nation-leading population density, New Jersey has a relative paucity of classic large cities.
+For its overall population and nation-leading population density, New Jersey is primarily suburban and has a relative paucity of classically large cities.
 This paradox is most pronounced in Bergen County, the state's most populous county, whose 955,732 residents at the 2020 census inhabited 70 municipalities, of which the most populous is Hackensack, with 46,030 residents.
 Many urban areas extend far beyond the limits of a single large city, as New Jersey municipalities tend to be geographically small; three of the four largest cities in New Jersey by population have under 20 sqmi of land area, and eight of the top ten, including all the top five, have a land area under 30 sqmi.
-As of the 2010 United States census, only four municipalities had over 100,000 residents, although Edison and Woodbridge came very close.
+As of the 2010 United States census, only four municipalities had over 100,000 residents (although Edison and Woodbridge Township came very close); this number increased to seven by the 2020 census.